zampat/neteye4/monitoring/monitoring-plugins/http/README.md

 - a provided keytab file providing the krb principal
 - the feature the initialize the ticket grant
 - the call of the web service
-- a comparision of provided http string
+- a comparison of provided http string
 - destroy of kerberos ticket

 ### Setup and configuration